Second Nagorno-Karabakh War: Armenia

 On 28 September 2020, Armenia banned men aged over 18 listed in the mobilisation reserve from leaving the country.
 The next day, it postponed the trial of former President Robert Kocharyan and other former officials charged in the 2008 post-election unrest case, owing to one of the defendants, the former Defence Minister of Armenia, Seyran Ohanyan, going to Artsakh during the conflict.

 On 1 October 2020, the Armenian National Security Service (NSS) stated that it had arrested and charged a former high-ranking Armenian military official with treason on suspicion of spying for Azerbaijan.
 Three days later, the NSS stated that it had arrested several foreign citizens on suspicion of spying.
-Protesting Israeli arms sales to Azerbaijan, Armenia has recalled its ambassador to Israel.
+Protesting Israeli arms sales to Azerbaijan, Armenia recalled its ambassador to Israel.

 On 8 October 2020, the Armenian President, Armen Sarkissian, dismissed the director of the NSS.
 Subsequently, the Armenian government toughened the martial law and prohibited criticising state bodies and "propaganda aimed at disruption of the defense capacity of the country".
 On the same day, the Armenian MoD cancelled a Novaya Gazeta correspondent's journalistic accreditation, officially for entering Nagorno-Karabakh without accreditation.
 On 9 October 2020, Armenia tightened its security legislation.
 On 21 October 2020, the Armenian Cabinet of Ministers temporarily banned the import of Turkish goods, the decision will come into force on 31 December 2020.
 The following day, the Armenian parliament passed a law to write off the debts of the Armenian servicemen wounded during the clashes and the debts of the families of those killed.

 On 27 October 2020, the Armenian president Armen Sarkissian dismissed the head of the counterintelligence department of the National Security Service, Major General Hovhannes Karumyan and the chief of staff of the border troops of the National Security Service Gagik Tevosyan.
 On 8 November 2020, Sarkissian yet again dismissed the interim head of the National Security Service.

 As of 8 November 2020, one Armenian activist was fined by the police for his anti-war post.